hero931/news-fullstack-capstone-react/README.md

 * As an initial visitor I want to land and see what the app is about.

+* As an initial visitor I want to be able to add certain article to my favorite list.

-* As a visitor, I want to be able to look for a specific date news.
+* As an initial visitor I want to be able to remove an article from my favorite list.

-* As a visitor I want to be able to type in my birthday date and see the results based on search.
+* As an initial visitor I want to be able to type in my birthday date and see the results based on search.

-* As a user I would like to read the entire article at original source.
+* As an initial visitor I would like to read the entire article at original source.

 ## Wireframe